enqueuezero/site/architecture/apscheduler.md

 ### Trigger

 A trigger instructs the scheduler when is the next time a job should run.
 All  jobs have their own triggers.
+As shown earlier, "interval" is one of the triggers.
+You can also specify the trigger in the form of crontab syntax.

 For example, in above example, if the job fires at `"2000-01-01T00:00:00Z"`, then the trigger with 3 seconds as interval should report that the next time is `"2000-01-01T00:00:03Z"`.